Kean steps down from World Rugby

 April 21, 2020 8:25 pm

-World Rugby notes the Fiji Rugby Union’s decision to stand down Fiji Rugby Union Chairman Ratu Vilikesa Bulewa Francis Kean from the World Rugby Council, and therefore withdrawing his candidature for the World Rugby Executive Committee following new allegations published in the UK Sunday Times.
+FRU Chief Executive John O’Connor says the decision by the Chairman has been communicated to World Rugby.

-World Rugby takes all allegations of behaviour that is not in keeping with the sport’s strong and inclusive values and Bye-Laws extremely seriously.
+World Rugby says it takes all allegations of behavior that is not in keeping with the sport’s strong and inclusive values and Bye-Laws extremely seriously.

-While it is important to stress that any allegations must be validated, following dialogue with World Rugby, the Fiji Rugby Union recognises the seriousness of the allegations made and the need for them to be fully investigated, and that it is in the best interests of the sport that Mr Kean steps down from the Council and his Executive Committee candidature be withdrawn.
+World Rugby adds FRU recognizes the seriousness of the allegations made and the need for them to be fully investigated.

+It adds it is in the best interests of the sport that Kean steps down from the Council and his Executive Committee candidature be withdrawn.

 The Fiji Rugby Union have confirmed that their seat on the World Rugby Council will be filled by union CEO John O’Connor.